MOHD-OMER/resume_gen/README.md

 Contributing 🤝
 Contributions are welcome!
 Please follow these steps:

-Fork the project
+1.Fork the project

-Create your feature branch (git checkout -b feature/AmazingFeature)
+2.Create your feature branch (git checkout -b feature/AmazingFeature)

-Commit your changes (git commit -m 'Add some AmazingFeature')
+3.Commit your changes (git commit -m 'Add some AmazingFeature')

-Push to the branch (git push origin feature/AmazingFeature)
+4.Push to the branch (git push origin feature/AmazingFeature)

-Open a Pull Request
+5.Open a Pull Request

 Troubleshooting 🔧
 Common Issues: